Watch SpaceX attempt to launch a Starship prototype rocket to 40,000 feet, the highest flight yet

-[This livestream is scheduled to begin momentarily.
+[This livestream is scheduled to begin at 4 p.m.
+ET .
 Please refresh the page if you do not see the player above]

-Starship prototype Serial Number 8, or SN8, will aim to fly as high as 12.5 kilometers, or about 41,000 feet, SpaceX confirmed to CNBC.
+Starship prototype Serial Number 8, or SN8, will aim to fly as high as 12.5 kilometers, or about 41,000 feet.
 That's significantly higher than the pair of 500-foot flight tests that SpaceX completed with prototypes SN5 and SN6 earlier this year.

+The attempt comes a day after SpaceX nearly launched the rocket but was stopped short by a last second engine issue.
+The company has since reset for another attempt.

 Notably, the goal of the SN8 flight is not necessarily to reach the maximum altitude, but rather to test several key parts of the Starship system.